Saquon Barkley: 2020 season

 In Week 1 against the Pittsburgh Steelers on Monday Night Football, Barkley rushed 15 times for six rushing yards and caught six passes for 60 receiving yards in the Giants' 26–16 loss to the Steelers.
 Barkley's 0.4 yards per attempt was a career low.
-During the following week's 17–13 loss to the Chicago Bears, Barkley was carted off the field after suffering a knee injury, which was later diagnosed as a torn anterior cruciate ligament, which ended his 2020 season.
+During the following week's 17–13 loss to the Bears, Barkley was carted off the field after suffering a knee injury, which was later diagnosed as a torn anterior cruciate ligament, which ended his 2020 season.
 During the game, Barkley rushed to the right and engaged with Bears safety Eddie Jackson, who wrestled him down to the ground near the sideline at the end of a six-yard run.
 Barkley immediately grabbed the back of his right knee and removed his helmet.
 Jackson later voiced his concern on Twitter, sending prayers and support.
 Barkley was placed on injured reserve on September 22, 2020.